wwbustb/fmz-docs/doc/getting_started.rst

 1.1 Getting Started
 =======================

-What if I don’t have any program developing or financial skills?
-Can I still make quantitative trading or run a robot on this platform?
+FMZ is an automated trading platform for cryptocurrency traders with support for many bitcoin/eth/altcoin exchange markets.

-Absolutely, our platform has a complete tutorial for beginners.
+We has a complete tutorial for beginners, such as https://www.fmz.com/bbs-topic/3649 .
 Only need studying a couple of days, you are ready to code for your own robot.

 **What can FMZ do for me?**